poidl/lv2_raw/README.md

-# brrrsynth
+# yassy (Yet Another Simple Synth)

-Turn eg-amp_rust into a little synth.
+Turn eg-amp_rust into a yassy.
 Currently working on basic midi note message processing and a simple oscillator.